xobserve/xo/Readme.md

 - IM
 - IoT messaging
 - Real time Web interaction,like dashboard、online collaboration etc
+### Group chat
+- Join and leave the group
+- Each user has a separate unread message number,e.g. you have 97 unread messages in ethereum-welcom group
+- You can retrive your message even after sended
+- History messages playback
+- Query all the users or online users in the group
+- Every message will store only once, all the users share the message
 ### Advanced feature
 - Topic wild match, e.g. you can  push to /china/+/city1, then **all** the **china** province which has city named **city1**, will receive the message.
 - Mqtt and websocket,tcp etc